Small-Group Learning, with Application to Neural Architecture Search: Introduction

 \section{Introduction}

 \thefootnote

-In human learning, an effective and widely used methodology for improving learning outcome is small group learning (SGL).
-In SGL, a small group of students work together towards the same learning objective, where they express their understanding of a topic to their peers, compare their ideas, and help each other to trouble-shoot problems.
-SGL can effectively facilitate deeper and more meaningful learning.
+Small-group learning is a broadly practiced learning methodology in humans' learning activities with high efficacy.
+In SGL, a small group of students collaborate with each other to study the same topic.
+Each student conveys his/her understanding of this topic to others and deepens the understanding by referring to others' thoughts.
+SGL can effectively facilitate more profound and meaningful learning.